duffn/dumb-password-rules/README.rst

 `BBVA <https://web.bbva.es/public.html?v=20190510#public/hazte-cliente>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Username is your national ID (easy to find) and your password must have up to **6** alphanumeric characters only.
-For a bank account with all your money.
+For a bank account with all your money in one of the largest financial institutions in the world.

 |BBVA|